Initialize or Change Azure Diagnostics Configuration

 After you have deployed a cloud service you can also remotely change the configuration of the Diagnostics monitor in your application from another application running outside of Windows Azure.

-You can configure the diagnostics monitor programmatically, however the Windows Azure SDK gives you the ability to configure Diagnostics using an XML configuration file (diagnostics.wadcfg) instead.
+In version 1.2 You could configure the diagnostics monitor programmatically.
+This has been deprecated in version 1.3 and higher.
+In version 1.2, 1.3, and higher, the Windows Azure SDK gives you the ability to configure Diagnostics using an XML configuration file (diagnostics.wadcfg) instead.
 This method has many advantages over writing code in the OnStart method:

 Diagnostics starts before the OnStart method is run so that errors in startup tasks can be caught and logged.